CloudSkills/technical-writing-for-cloudskills-community/README.md

 All blog contributions should meet the following requirements:

 - Minimum of 1000 words.
-1500-2000 is preferable
+1500-2000 is preferable.

-- Contributions must be written in Markdown
+- Contributions must be written in Markdown.

 - Content can be anything cloud-related, however, no technologies like Office365.

-//TODO - Flesh this out based on what Mike said on the call

 Compensation will be discussed after the first post is submitted.
 The first post is seen as a "trial".
 Instead of a fixed set price for blog posts, compensation is based on the level of writing of each author and will start after the first initial blog post.